yuhaolan/dust_project/users/yuhao_lan/src/README.txt

 =============================================================================
 Extract_data_from_grib2.py:
-	The code is for read one compressed file and extract the specific longitude and latitude from all grib2 files.
+	The code is for reading one compressed file and extracting the specific longitude and latitude from all grib2 files in this compressed file.

 USAGE:
 	python Extract_data_from_grib2.py <PATH OF THE COMPRESSED FILE>

+Output: <compressed file name>.csv
+Content of this cvs file:
+  Each row: one dust instance that happened on the date of the compressed file Column A: instance id
+  Column B: dust instance date
+  Column C: starting time of the dust instance (from the training_data.csv) Column D: ending time of the dust instance (from the training_data.csv) Column E+F: dust storm instance’s longitude and latitude Column G+H: the longitude and latitude of the cell that is closest to the dust storm Columns I, etc. (columns 4-320, in total 317 layers)

 =============================================================================
-Now, Extract_data_from_grib2.py has 5 functions except the main function:
+Extract_data_from_grib2.py has 5 functions except the main function:

-1.unzip_tarfile(tar_file):
+1. unzip_tarfile(tar_file):

 Parameters:
 	tar_file: this is the name of the compressed file
 Functionality:
-	This function takes compressed file as input and unzip the compressed file.
+	This function takes the compressed file as input and unzip the compressed file.
 Besides, it also captures the date, start hour and end hour from the name of the compressed file.
 Return:
 	1.file_folder: this is the unzipped file fold’s name 2.hour_start: this is the start hour